📢 Announcements 📢

 Last year baselines for each language pair can be found here (GitHub).

-We will provide updated baselines for this year soon.
+Baseline implementations of Speech-to-Text with Extra Context can be found here.
+We will provide other baselines for this year soon.

 Submission